Why are the Emory Libraries changing our journal subscriptions with Elsevier?

 How will I access articles in discontinued Elsevier journals starting January 1, 2026?

-The Libraries will continue to offer delivery of articles in unsubscribed/discontinued journals at no cost to you.
-Some archival access will be available for core titles, but any titles in the Freedom Collection will only have access to around 1994, so access may be limited.
-In addition, perpetual access to purchased backfiles for many journals will remain available.
+Our goal is to minimize as much disruption as possible to needed research articles.
+The Libraries will continue to offer delivery of articles in unsubscribed/discontinued journals at no cost to you via a number of services, including Article Galaxy Scholar.
+Some archival access will be available for ongoing core titles.
+Perpetual access to purchased backfiles for many journals will remain available.

 More detailed information can be found on our Alternative Access page.